 The COVID-19 pandemic has forced us to reevaluate our priorities as a society.
 Climate change, racial unrest, overpopulation, and inequality are all issues that we can no longer ignore.

-We must take action to address these problems, or they will only worsen.
-Climate change is already causing more extreme weather events, and as the world gets warmer, we can expect even more extreme weather in the future.
+We must address these problems, or they will only worsen.
+Climate change is already causing more extreme weather events, and we can expect even more extreme weather as the world gets warmer.
 This will impact our food and water supplies and our ability to live comfortably.

 Racial unrest is also rising as people of color are increasingly marginalized and disadvantaged.
 This is especially true in the United States, where minorities are more likely to live in poverty and lack access to education and healthcare.
-Overpopulation is also putting strain on our resources, as we struggle to provide enough food, water, and shelter for everyone.
-And inequality is growing as the rich get richer and the poor get poorer.
+Overpopulation also strains our resources as we struggle to provide enough food, water, and shelter for everyone.
+And inequality is growing as the rich get richer, and the poor get poorer.

-These issues are all interconnected, and we must address them together.
+These issues are interconnected, and we must address them together.
 We can no longer afford to ignore them.
-The Great Reset is an opportunity for us to reset our priorities and create a better future for all.
+The Great Reset is an opportunity to reset our priorities and create a better future for all.

 In a world turned upside down by the pandemic, the Great Reset offers us a chance to rethink our priorities and create a better future for all.
 Let’s use this opportunity to build a more sustainable, equitable, and inclusive world.
 We will own nothing, and we will be happy.